Charlie Holt (Episcopal clergyman): Church of St. John the Divine (Houston, TX)

+Elections to be Bishop Coadjutor of Florida

 First Election

 There were five candidates in the first election.
 Holt was elected on the third ballot.
 A formal objection to the election process was filed with the presiding bishop of the Episcopal Church.
 The objection to the election process claimed that the required clergy quorum for election was not met and that there were procedural and technical flaws with the remote voting process.
 The diocese's official response to the objection to the process defended the process and charged that the objector's motivation was the result of the process (Holt's election) and not the process itself.
 The Court of Review of the Episcopal Church released its judgement on the objections on August 15, 2022, and sided with the objectors on most counts.
-The diocese has thanked the court for its work, but not yet responded to the findings.
+The diocese has thanked the court for its work, did not respond to the findings.

 Independent of the review process, some Episcopalians have urged other dioceses to withhold their consent to Holt's election.
 This is a required part of the election process, but usually a formality.
 The appeal to deny consent focuses on Holt's views on same-sex marriage and comments about LGBTQ+ people and Black people.
 His comments regarding race came in the context of the shooting of Trayvon Martin in Sanford, Florida.
 At that time, Holt was serving a nearby church.

 Holt originally did not comment on the objection to the election process pointing out that he was not involved in organizing the election.
 He has responded in letter and video to the concerns voiced about his views on race and LGBTQ+ people.
 He has reiterated that he will abide by the polity of the Episcopal Church and not prohibit churches that wish to from performing same-sex weddings and will welcome LGBTQ+ people into the discernment process for ordination.
 Regarding race, he has explained, that “a larger message intended to be an example of inclusion was reduced to a soundbite suggesting that I support exclusion."
 He has also shared a series of letters written in support of him by Black pastors in the Sanford area.

-Holt rescinded his acceptance of the election on August 19, 2022.
+Holt rescinded his acceptance of the election on August 19, 2022 citing a desire to have clean processes in his work as a trained mediator.